gardener/dependency-watchdog/README.md

-# dep-controller
+# dependency-watchdog
 When etcd becomes unavailable, the control-plane components go into `CrashloopBackoff`.
-The control-plane components can remain unavailable for some time even after etcd becomes ready and available. dep-controller helps to alleviate the delay where control plane components remain unavailable by finding the respective pods in CrashloopBackoff and restarting them once etcd becomes ready and available.
+The control-plane components can remain unavailable for some time even after etcd becomes ready and available. dependency-watchdog helps to alleviate the delay where control plane components remain unavailable by finding the respective pods in CrashloopBackoff and restarting them once etcd becomes ready and available.

 ## Table of Contents